 Nature Chemistry, ISSN: 17554330, eISSN: 17554349, Pages: 556-562, Published: 1 June 2016 Springer Science and Business Media LLC

 The PCR amplification of oligonucleotides enables the evolution of sequences called aptamers that bind specific targets with antibody-like affinity.
-However, in many applications the use of these aptamers is limited by nuclease-mediated degradation.
-In contrast, oligonucleotides that are modified at their sugar C2' positions with methoxy or fluorine substituents are stable to nucleases, but they cannot be synthesized by natural polymerases.
-Here we report the development of a polymerase-evolution system and its use to evolve thermostable polymerases that efficiently interconvert C2'-OMe-modified oligonucleotides and their DNA counterparts via 'transcription' and 'reverse transcription' or, more importantly, that PCR-amplify partially C2'-OMe- or C2'-F-modified oligonucleotides.
-A mechanistic analysis demonstrates that the ability to amplify the modified oligonucleotides evolved by optimizing interdomain interactions that stabilize the catalytically competent closed conformation of the polymerase.
-The evolved polymerases should find practical applications and the developed evolution system should be a powerful tool for tailoring polymerases to have other types of novel function.
+However, the use of these aptamers is limited in many applications by nuclease-mediated degradation.
+In contrast, oligonucleotides that are modified at their sugar C2' positions with methoxy or fluorine substituents are stable to nucleases but cannot be synthesized by natural polymerases.
+Here, we report the development of a polymerase evolution system and its use to evolve thermostable polymerases that efficiently interconvert C2'-OMe modified oligonucleotides and their DNA counterparts via “transcription” and “reverse transcription,” or more importantly, PCR amplify partially C2'-OMe or C2'-F modified oligonucleotides.
+A mechanistic analysis demonstrates that the ability to amplify the modified oligonucleotides was evolved by optimizing interdomain interactions that stabilize the catalytically competent closed conformation of the polymerase.
+The evolved polymerases should find practical applications and the developed evolution system should be a powerful tool for the tailoring of polymerases to have other types of novel function.

 Matthew T. Walsh, Alexander P. Hsiao, Ho Suk Lee, Zhixia Liu, and Xiaohua Huang

 Lab on a Chip, ISSN: 14730197, eISSN: 14730189, Pages: 2968-2980, Published: 21 July 2015 Royal Society of Chemistry (RSC)